How to write the letter yu in Latin. Translator into Latin online. How to write last name and first name

 Don't forget to include phone numbers:

-Tel - landline phone number.
-You need to write only numbers (without brackets and dashes).
+Tel - city phone number.
+You only need to write numbers (no brackets or dashes).
 We start with the country code.
-(7 - code of Russia).
+(7 - Russian code).
 Then the area code and then your number.

 Mobile - your mobile phone.
-We write in the same way with a code with a country code.
+We also write with the country code.
 (7 - for Russia) then the operator code and your number.

 Phone numbers are needed so that postal workers can contact you in case of any problems.

 Have a question?
-Write it in the comments or contact the chat
+Write it in the comments or chat

-To get a transliteration (transcription) of Latin words online, enter/paste a word or text in Latin (up to 200 characters) and, if necessary, click the Translit button.
+To obtain transliteration (transcription) of Latin words online, enter/paste a word or text in Latin (up to 200 characters) and, if necessary, click the Translit button.

 Salve!

-1. Latin characters of any case are processed; the result is given in Russian letters in lowercase:
+1. Latin characters of any case are processed; the result is given in lowercase Russian letters:

-1. The following latin characters with accents are processed: ā ē ī ō ū ; â ê î ô û ; ă ĕ ĭ ŏ ŭ ; ǎ ǐ ǒ ǔ ě ; œ æ ; ў ỹ ȳ ; yo:
+1. The following Latin characters with accents are processed: ā ē ī ō ū ; â ê î ô û ; ă ĕ ĭ ŏ ŭ ; ǎ ǐ ǒ ǔ ě ; œ æ ; ў ỹ ȳ ; e:

-1. latin letter j in all positions is passed as [th].
-The possibility of using the letter is taken into account i instead of j.
+1. Latin letter j in all positions it is transmitted as [th].
+The possibility of using a letter is taken into account i instead of j.

-1. In the results of transliteration, the sign G conveys a fricative [γ] , sign ў - non-syllable sound [y].
-Settings allow you to use instead of the sign G signs G or X, instead of the sign ў - sign in.
-For Android devices instead G the default is [ h].
+1. In the transliteration results the sign G conveys fricative sound [γ] , sign ў - non-syllable sound [y].
+Settings allow you to use instead of a sign G signs G or X, instead of the sign ў - sign V. For Android devices instead G the default is [ h].

-1. The Tradition set of settings allows you to transliterate Latin words according to traditional rules (you can change any option using the settings).
+1. The Tradition settings set allows you to transliterate Latin words according to traditional rules (using the settings you can change any option).
 In particular:

 • s, c, combinations ti;

-• positional variants of reading combinations are not taken into account ns, sm, prefixes ex-;
+• positional variants of reading combinations are not taken into account ns, sm, consoles ex-;

 • combinations qu, ngu [kv], [ngv]: